spacemeshos/QA-smapp/cases/Smapper/Autostart.md

 1. Follow Steps 1-3 from Test Case ID: Autostart-01
 2. Click “Toggle autostart”
+3. Restart your PC
+4. Ccheck the Smapp status (open or not), and the processes in Task Manager/Activity Monitor

 **Test Data:** None

+**Expected Result:**
-**Expected Result:** The "OFF/ON" part of the settings explanatory phrase should change to "ON".
+- The "OFF/ON" part of the settings explanatory phrase should change to "ON".
+- The app should autostart on system startup
+- go-spacemesh and other processes should be launched automatically

 ---

 #### Test Case ID: Autostart-03